Rapptz/discord.py/docs/guide/topics/embeds.rst

 Description
 ~~~~~~~~~~~~

-An embed's description allows you to use markdown.
-Usually, in a message's content
+An embed's description allows you to use markdown
-it is not possible to send hyperlinks.
+Usually, in a message's content it is not possible to send hyperlinks.
 However, embeds allow you to do this.

 .. code-block:: python3